Siimple-c/rockPaperScissors/README.md

 # rockPaperScissors

-Game will be played preferably on a browser between you and the computer.
+Game to be played preferably on a browser between you and the computer.

-Type in your plays and hit ok to play rounds until one player reaches 5 points.
+Type in your options and hit ok to play rounds until one player reaches 5 points.

+The refresh/reload button starts a new game.